water fasting: the benefits of a 5 days fast are real

 48 Hours In: Surprisingly, not hungry at all.
 But I just wanted to taste food.
 Water was getting boring.
 Realized that the best way to fast is just to simplify it.
 People overcomplicate these things, especially in the Health Space.

 65 Hours In: HALF WAY!
 Certain I am in Ketosis now — feeling excellent!
 Feeling the best I’ve felt so far, although, woke up a bit lethargic but moved my body with yoga and stretching then took a cold shower and was beaming.
 Went grocery shopping for when I start eating again.
-Wasn’t as bad as I thought being in the supermarket — in fact, I was more “tuned in” to what was on the selves and what I wanted to put in my body moving forward.
+Wasn’t as bad as I thought being in the supermarket — in fact, I was more “tuned in” to what was on the shelves and what I wanted to put in my body moving forward.
 Again, realized it is a mental game.

 90 Hours In: Feeling fantastic this morning.
 Went for a 1-hour walk outside.
 Ran errands and even got a haircut!
 Was super “dialed in” and although it was difficult to be with people while they were eating, I knew I’d be fine.
 Drinking about 3–4L of water and adding salt to it has been really helpful.
 Just like life, it’s all in your head.
-Not insanely energetic like I usually am, but still feeling awesome.
+Not insanely energetic like I usually am, but still feel awesome.

 95 Hours In: Used free time to go deep down the fasting rabbit hole to research the details about the potential benefits.
 Then made a video about it, and shared it on social media.
 Thinking to myself: Maybe I don’t have to eat as much all the time as I have been.
 Maybe I should put food in my body that my body thrives on.